Cilantro and Mint Sauce (Creamy!)

 While it’s similar to an Indian-style cilantro and mint chutney, I’ve made it creamy by adding mayonnaise just like the sauces at a kebab shop.
 The mayo, possibly my favorite condiment on this planet, is what makes the sauce ridiculously tasty and dangerously addictive. 😋

-I initially whipped up this cilantro and mint sauce to go as a spread for my Paneer Tikka Kathi Rolls (recipe coming out next week!).
+I initially whipped up this cilantro and mint sauce to go as a spread for my Paneer Tikka Kathi Rolls.
 But because it’s so perfect and so incredibly versatile, I decided to share it as a separate recipe post with you all…so that you can enjoy it in, with, and on almost everything you eat like me. 🤗

 Why This Recipe Works